joel-heath/AdventOfCode2023/README.md

 ### Legend
 🟢 Successful one-liner.<br>
-🟡 One-liner with up to three functions / class variables<br>
+🟡 One-liner with other multiple one-liner methods & classes all of which only contain one-liner methods.<br>
-🟠 Far from a one-liner, with minimal amounts of code reduced.<br>
+🟠 One-liner with some functions that are more than one-line long.<br>
-🔴 Barely a visible effort to reduce the code. <br>
+🔴 Far from a one-liner, with minimal amounts of code reduced.<br>
 ⚫ Unattempted (probably because the problem isn't out yet, or I forgot to push).

 | **Day** | **Verbosity** | **Notes** |